viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 {{<video webm_src="../../img/maiv/maiv_base_test.webm" mp4_src="../../img/maiv/maiv_base_test.mp4" alt="MAIV base test movements" max-width="300px">}}

 From the **Control** tab you can also test the individual motors directly.
-First select the desired direction and power percent, start the motor by clicking `RUN` and stop the motor by clicking `STOP`.
+First select the desired direction and power percent, then start the motor by clicking `RUN` and stop the motor by clicking `STOP`.

 ### MAIV's head